-Final year Ph.D. student @KAIST bio-imaging signal processing & learning lab (BISPL).
-Prior research intern at NVIDIA Research, Google Research Perception (LUMA), and Los Alamos National Laboratory (LANL) applied math and plasma physics group (T-5).
+Research Scientist, advisory member at EverEx, and a final year Ph.D. candidate @KAIST bio-imaging signal processing & learning lab (BISPL).
+Prior research intern at NVIDIA Research, Google Research, and Los Alamos National Laboratory (LANL).
 Diffusion models and inverse problems enthusiast.
-Hyungjin Chung has pioneered and advanced some of the most widely acknowledged works on diffusion model-based inverse problem solvers.
-My research interests include, but are not restricted to advancing and widening the applicability of diffusion models in inverse imaging, applications to solve real-world problems (e.g. medical imaging).
+Hyungjin has pioneered and advanced some of the most widely acknowledged works on diffusion model-based inverse problem solvers.
+Interested broadly in the intersection of generative models, representation learning, and their applications to real-world problems.
+Here is my CV and Research Statement.

 KAIST